Govil01/Working-Firebase-Flutter-App/README.md

 # A simple Sign Up & Sign In App with Firebase Storage

 A new Flutter project.
+# Note
+At first, I want to create an Instagram clone but later I go for a more authentic work.
+So, That's why we can see mention of Instagram clone in some places
 ## Getting Started

 This project is a starting point for a Flutter application.